robinboncoeur/mygitblender/README.md

 This script was previously called "Shaders-Addon", a name which which wasn't particularly descriptive or even accurate, so if you're looking for that script, this is it (the newer version, that is).

 **Figure Shaders** is a script to give humanoid figures imported into Blender: skin, eyes and mouth shaders using an image set.
 These image sets are usually provided by the figure or character maker.
 The script runs in a panel [ T ] in the context of the the 3D Viewport window.
-Currently - as of this writing - the name of the file is **FgrShaders41c.zip**.
+Currently - as of this writing - the name of the file is **FgrShaders42.zip**.

-Shaders-Addon requires Blender 2.77 **or greater** to run.
+FigureShaders requires Blender 2.77 **or greater** to run.
 Download the current version of Blender at:

 http://www.blender.org/download/

-The current version of this script is 0.4.20161026, which is comprised of four files:
+The current version of this script is 0.4.2, which is comprised of four files:

 * \__init__.py: contains the panel code and stuff to create the shaders